 Few Caribbean countries can match the quality of eateries that Barbados offers.
 The island may only be 166 square miles in size, but it has plenty to offer – restaurants perched seaside, quaint bakeries and coffee shops that you could easily miss if you don’t check closely and outdoor food markets.
-Simply put, you can never have a bad meal in Barbados.
-On top of the diverse offerings, the chefs are creative too, fusing international cuisines with the local flavors to create unique tastes for the discerning diner.
+Simply put, you can never have a bad meal on the island – and the amazing selection of restaurants in Barbados have something to do with it.
+On top of the diverse offerings, the chefs among the restaurants in Barbados are creative too, fusing international cuisines with the local flavors to create unique tastes for the discerning diner.

-The Cliff is only open at night for dinner with good reason; its theatrical setting with torch-lit decks positioned above an idyllic cove is best appreciated at night.
+The Cliff is extremely popular at night and with good reason – the theatrical setting with torch-lit decks positioned above an idyllic cove is best appreciated at night.
 If the view is legendary, the food is even better.
 Such delicacies as spicy Thai style beef salad with peanuts, coriander, mint and pickled cucumber make up the ‘Specials’ list, while the dessert corner is just as enticing.

 The menu looks into all needs, which is why vegetarian options are just as many as the main choices.
 The Cliff’s wine list at is extensive and the attentive staff will gladly suggest ideal pairings with your meal.
 Being so scenic, The Cliff is often picked for private parties and weddings.
 Fills up quite fast too and especially during winters and so you may want to book a table in advance.